ropensci/roweb3/content/blog/2023-02-28-r-universe-stars-2-en/index.fr.md

   - welcome
   - français
 featured: true
 description: "A new installment of our interview series __\"Meeting the stars of the R-Universe\"__.
-We go to France to get a closer look at the work of the people at ThinkR.
+We go to France to get a closer look at the work of the people at ThinkR."
 ---

 Ceci est le deuxième article de notre série d'entretiens ["Rencontre les stars de l'univers R"](/tags/r-universe-stars/).